 2 time_spent_hours 0.438 NA

-For printing purposes,the fashion() function can be added for converting a correlation data frame into a matrix with the correlations cleanly formatted (leading zeros removed; spaced for signs) and the diagonal (or any NA) left blank.
+For printing purposes, the fashion() function can be added for converting a correlation into a cleanly formatted matrix, with leading zeros removed, spaces for signs, and the diagonal (or any NA) left blank.

 term proportion_earned time_spent_hours